datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

     Lille (France).
 Since 2019, he worked particularly on improving public policies with data.
 He joined Datactivist in 2021.
   email: guillaume@datactivist.coop
   Nous croyons au savoir ouvert: ''
   'We believe in open knowledge ': ''
+- name: Diane Thierry
+  image: "/uploads/site_diane02.png"
+  text: 'After a degree in Economics-Management at the University of Nantes and passionate
+    by econometrics which links economics and mathematics, she embarked on a master''s degree in data analysis at the same university.
+She joined Datactivist as part of an end-of-studies internship in March 2021 and gradually discovers the importance and challenges of open data. '
+  email: diane@datactivist.coop
+  Nous croyons au savoir ouvert: ''
+  'We believe in open knowledge ': ''